mohammadaun1215/CricketClubManagementSystem/README.md

 Admin Login: Admin can approve and disapprove various ground booking requests, may check various members of the club and also people registered for various batches.

+NOTE: CSS/Plugins/Fonts are seperated in Extras Folder, All the content in extras should be extracted in the root directory.